-With all of these regulations and requirements, it’s fair to wonder how appointment reminders and other messages would or would not be subject to such rules.
+With all of these regulations, it’s fair to wonder if appointment reminders and other messages are subject to such rules.

 Luckily, this seems to be fairly straightforward.
 Appointment reminders in and of themselves would not be subject to CAN-SPAM laws.

-According to the law, these messages would be considered “relationship” or “transactional” messages (not “commercial”), which would eschew the need to meet full CAN-SPAM regulation.
+According to the law, these messages would be considered “relationship” or “transactional” messages (not “commercial”).
+This eschews the need to meet the full CAN-SPAM regulations.

-Things do become a bit murkier when you combine a relationship/transactional message with elements of a commercial message — for instance, if your appointment reminders also included messages encouraging your patients/clients to book future services or to promote an upcoming special or promotion.
+Things do become a bit murkier when you combine a relationship/transactional message with elements of a commercial message.
+Imagine your appointment reminders also included messages encouraging your patients/clients to book future services or to take advantage of an upcoming deal.

-But the FTC has also given pretty clearly standards here as well.
+But the FTC has also given pretty clear standards here.

 Per the FTC’s guidelines for businesses with regard to CAN-SPAM, they make the following statement: